capita/foreman-monit/README.md

 Monit will fork the command in a shell for the specified user and will redirect each output to ./<target>/<app>-<process>.log

-Just include the directory ./monit/*.conf (or whatever you chose as a target) in your global monitrc and do a 'monit reload'
+Include the newly exported control files in your monitrc (which normally resides in /etc/monit/monitrc or /etc/monit) with a
+    include /tmp/foreman-monit/*.conf
+    or
+    include /your/path/to/foreman-monit/*.conf

+and simply reload/restart monit with /etc/init.d/monit reload (or restart)

 You can start or stop the app's jobs by issuing